vcs-python/vcspull/README.md

 $ vcspull
 ```

-keep nested VCS repositories updated too, lets say you have a mercurial
+Keep nested VCS repositories updated too, lets say you have a mercurial
 or svn project with a git dependency:

 `external_deps.yaml` in your project root, (can be anything):